kaepek/calibration/README.md

 - 3 phase H-Bridge, sinusoidal fit (Sinudoidal model fit fom BEMF measurements) PWM motor controllers (Sinusoidal PWM [SPWM])
 - 3 phase H-Bridge, direct fit (fit direcly from BEMF measurements) PWM motor controllers (Direct PWM [DPWM])

-In either case the raw capture data needs to be merged from the ADC and Encoder microcontroller collected data (for each run) and the result processed to smooth out errors via the following procedure:
+In either case the raw capture data needs to be combined from the ADC and Encoder microcontroller collected data (for each run) and the result processed to smooth out errors via the [Combination and smoothing procedure]()

 ## Combination and smoothing procedure: